Are you considering breeding pet snakes?

 Unlike pythons, vipers are viviparous, meaning they give birth to live young.

-Like the African rock python, vipers will stick around and defend their neonates until they are about 2 weeks old, which correlates with the age at which they first shed.
+Vipers will stick around and defend their neonates until they are about two weeks old, which correlates with the age at which they first shed.

 This is especially important for rattlesnakes, as rattlesnakes cannot create sound with their tails until after shedding twice.